Mizaaxz/reborn-project/README.md

 The Reborn Project utilizes a heavily modified version of [sanctuary](https://github.com/Picoseconds/sanctuary).

 This (as well as sanctuary) is licensed under WTFPL, go crazy.
+The [classic](https://github.com/itzTheMeow/reborn-project/tree/classic) branch is older and aligns with the current state of the game a bit better.

 ### How do I Use It?